DarthParametric/RT_Kibellah_Hairstyle_Switch/README.md

 Your settings will be saved in a `DPKibblesHairSwitch_Data.json` file in the Modifications folder.
 The settings apply universally across all saves.

 ## Known Issues
+The mod works when using a controller, but the in-game settings window is not available for the controller layout.

 Some of the options may still look a little brownish in colour rather than black like Kibellah's vanilla hair colour.
 I may tweak this in future.

 ## Acknowledgements